harrisonjones1000/COSC202-Project/README.md

 ## Future Change Ideas
 - Add a window that pops up upon exiting the program if an image has been edited during that run, but hasn't been saved -- ADDED
 - Create a custom __JFileChooser__ so it can support multilingual support since currently there are default values for the labels in English **Look in**, **File Name:**, **Files of Type:**, **Open** button, **Cancel** button and all other labels to have multilingual support.
+- Make all menu buttons apart from 'File' and 'Language' either have an error message display when no image is in the ImagePanel, or make the buttons unclickable until the user has selected an image to edit.